gecio/gecio.github.io/docs/_optimist/guided_tour/step11/index.en.md

 ## Adjustments to the operating system

-Any new VM based on your images will now have both IPv4 and IPv6 configured, and our provided heat templates will also enable IPv6.
+Any new VM based on our images will now have both IPv4 and IPv6 configured, and our provided heat templates will also enable IPv6.

 Many standard vendor images do not have IPv6 configured and only have IPv4 enabled by default.

-If you want to enable IPv6 on a VM where it is not enabled, you can follow the instructions below.
+If you want to enable IPv6 on a VM where it is not already enabled, you can follow the instructions below.

 ### Ubuntu 16.04

-To properly enable IPv6, you have to create the following files with the specified content.
+To use IPv6 correctly, the following files must be created with the specified content.

 - `/etc/dhcp/dhclient6.conf`